apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 - ##### **`setValue(key, data, options): AsyncFunction`**

   Sets a value to the default key-value store associated with the actor run.
-The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Apify.setValue()`](https://sdk.apify.com/docs/api/apify#setvalue) function in the Apify SDK documentation.
+The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Actor.setValue()`](https://apify.github.io/apify-sdk-js/api/apify/class/Actor/#setValue) function in Apify SDK.

   To get the value, use the dual function `context.getValue(key)`.